cbrst/vim-mode-plus-subword-movement/README.md

 # vim-mode-plus-subword-movement package

-This package adds add commands to navigate by Atom's subwords.
+This package adds commands to navigate by Atom's subwords.

 ## Example keymap